raushan7747/Scratch_C/README.md

 ###### In progress
 :heart:
 - **welcome to my repository**
-- 1.This is Raushan Mandal
+- 1. This is Raushan Mandal
 1. welcome

 <picture>